Evolutionary Retrofitting

-\begin{itemize} \item Consider problems in which the actual objective is not differentiable, and is hence typically approximated for gradient-based training by various proxies, or by ad-hoc reward shaping. \item Black-box retrofitting must come {\em{after}} the classical gradient-based training, and without any backprop retraining. \item Restrict the \hp\ to key parameters: typically, some parameters at the input or output transformations, or a single layer as small as possible.
-Dimensions in the 1000s is manageable in a black-box manner (though this depends on the budget of course), but prefer as much as possible small families of parameters that intersect all paths from input to output. \item Increasing the number of runs (parameter $k$), or the parallelism $\lambda$, makes the code closer to random search, and less prone to overfitting, as confirmed by the theoretical analysis of \cref{maths}.
-A relatively low budget is sufficient, both in terms of number of feedbacks (whereas most papers use dozens of thousands to hundreds of thousands of scalar feedbacks), and computational cost: a value of $k=1$ has frequently been used here, except for Doom for which we mostly set $k=30$. \end{itemize}
+\begin{itemize} \item Consider problems in which the actual objective is not differentiable and is hence typically approximated for gradient-based training by various proxies, or by ad-hoc reward shaping. \item Apply AfterLearER {\em{after}} the classical gradient-based training, and without any backprop retraining. \item Restrict the \hp\ to key parameters: typically, some parameters at the input or output transformations, or a single layer, as small as possible.
+Dimensions in the 1000s is manageable in a black-box manner (though this, of course, depends on the budget), but we prefer as much as possible small families of parameters that intersect all paths from input to output. \item Increasing the number of runs (parameter $k$), or the parallelism $\lambda$, makes the code closer to random search, and less prone to overfitting, as predicted by the theoretical analysis of \cref{maths} and confirmed in the experiments. \end{itemize}

-We emphasize the concept of small aggregated anytime feedback~(SAAF).
-While we did a part of our experiments from automatically computed feedback (\eg{} word error rate based on programs for speech synthesis or the biggest MiDaS model in depth estimation), AfterLearnER uses an aggregated feedback, which could be provided by humans, based on a global experience of the system, without the need for fine grain feedback.
-Also, this shows a clear generalization: compared to systems using millions of fine-grained feedback, our system can not so easily ``cheat'' (overfit) using redundancies between train/validation and test.
+We emphasize the concept of small aggregated anytime feedback (\cref{sec:SAAF}).
+While we did a part of our experiments from automatically computed feedback (\eg{} word error rate based on programs for speech synthesis or the biggest MiDaS model in depth estimation), AfterLearnER uses an aggregated feedback, which could be provided by humans or expensive simulators, based on a global experience of the system, without the need for fine grain feedback.
+Also, this shows a clear generalization: compared to systems using millions of fine-grained feedbacks, our system can not so easily ``cheat'' (overfit) using redundancies between train/validation and testing.